 What are the best drama series of all time?
-The scope for such a wide-reaching genre of TV series is incredibly vast, with practically anything that doesn’t have the intention of providing comedy, technically fitting the bill of a drama series.
-Especially with the rise of streaming services such as Netflix, who can throw millions of dollars around on original content, the competition to make this list was fierce.
+The scope for such a wide-reaching genre of TV is incredibly vast.
+Especially with the rise of platforms such as Netflix, which can throw millions of dollars around on original content.
+This list’s competition is fierce.

-For the sake of arguments, we have decided to rule out anything that could be classed as a sci-fi series, too, and tried to focus our attention on the more grounded television shows out there.
-What struck us most when compiling this list, is the incredible rise in quality of drama series in the last decade, with television truly beginning to rival the big screen cinematic experience.
-Indeed, we have seen high-concept stories, top tier creators, and A-list actors becoming more and more common on the small screen.
+We ruled out anything that could be classed as a sci-fi series, and tried to focus our attention on the more grounded best TV series out there.
+What struck us most when compiling this list is the incredible rise in the quality of dramatic shows in the last decade, with television truly beginning to rival the big-screen experience.

-There will inevitably be a few shows that didn’t make our list of the best drama series that many people hold in very high regard, but the omission of popular drama series like The Wire and The Sopranos only proves just how high the bar has been set by more recent TV shows.
+There will inevitably be a few shows that didn’t make our list of the best drama series that many people hold in high regard.
+But the omission of popular thriller series like The Wire and The Sopranos only proves how high the bar has been set by recent TV shows.

 - True Detective

 - Sharp Objects